-The Carmel Bach Festival was built on a foundation of community engagement; that spirit has run through the fiber of the Festival since its founding in 1935.
-We believe that all people should have the right to express themselves through art and to have accessibility to the transcendent beauty of the music.
-We are inspired to build an even more inclusive and welcoming environment in which people see themselves reflected in the art.
+The Carmel Bach Festival was built on a foundation of community engagement.
+That spirit has run through the fiber of the Festival since its founding in 1935.
+We believe that all people should have the right to express themselves through art and have accessibility to the transcendent beauty of music.
+We are inspired to build an even more inclusive and welcoming environment where people see themselves reflected in the art we present.

-As a music organization that is a pillar of the community, we are working to become a catalyst for positive social change, social justice, and create lifelong learning opportunities for all ages.
-The arts strengthen the fabric and vibrancy of all communities and we are proud to be part of that dynamic.
+As a music organization that is a pillar of the community, we are working to become a catalyst for positive social change, social justice, and create lifelong learning opportunities.
+The arts strengthen the fabric and vibrancy of all communities, and we are proud to be part of that dynamic.

 The Epic Adventures of Leonard & Rasmus has delighted audiences of all ages since 2014.
 The characters, stories, and scripts are created by Suzanne Mudge.
 She also curates the music for each concert, which features members of the Festival Orchestra.
 Our intrepid duo takes the audience on an action-packed whirlwind of musical experiences that are delightfully interactive and fun.
-Audiences experience a live concert with narration provided by CBF Artistic Director Paul Goodwin, and listen to a wide variety of music – classical, jazz, world, and folk music – all set within an engaging, interactive, and educational storyline.
+Audiences experience a live concert presenting a wide variety of music – classical, jazz, world, and folk music – all set within an engaging, interactive, and educational storyline.
 Leonard and Rasmus have traveled the world, taken an ocean adventure, solved a mystery, gone to the moon, explored birds and oak woodlands, and learned how working together for the greater good can bring about significant positive change.

 "A fantastic concert, so creative!
 There is an element of sophistication that makes this concert entertaining for everyone.
 The imagery was outstanding, the music so varied and excellent - the whole event was really fun”